 Four Spiaggia alums opened this Mediterranean spot, and in doing so have single-handedly made Berwyn a dining destination.
 Here, heirloom beets are sprinkled with pistachios and microgreens, crackly flatbreads are covered in rapini and chili-speckled honey, and a seasonal fruit crumble is the perfect dessert.
-Best of all are the handmade pastas.
-They’re as elegant as any in the city.
+Best of all are the handmade pastas, which are as elegant as any in the city.
 Yet the fact that they’re at a humble neighborhood trattoria in Berwyn makes them taste even better.

 What’s not to like about this little Andersonville restaurant?
 It’s cute, it’s bustling, service is helpful, and the food borders between good and great.
 Year-round don’t-miss items include the tender, lemon-kissed grilled octopus; the salumi plate; and the value-packed antipasti platter.
 Like any good trattoria, Anteprima rotates much of the menu according to season, but house-made pastas prove as perfect with rabbit ragù in cold weather as they do with bright fava beans and ricotta in spring.
 In warm weather, seek out the secluded back patio.

 Once, a chimney crashed through the ceiling and obliterated the kitchen of this red-sauce stalwart.
 But Club Lago persevered, just as it has for more than 60 years.
 Despite a fairly recent renovation, the place looks exactly the same as always, and it's even staffed by many of the same servers who have been there for decades.
 So follow suit and regress to old habits: massive portions of lasagna, soft roast beef on white bread, carafes of watery Chianti and—this is crucial—some pasta with Lago’s meat sauce.